 We are counting on our lawmakers to come together again and use all available tools to stop offshore drilling.
 Our representatives can show their constituents that they are listening.
 Let’s show the American people that the government can still work for them, not the offshore oil industry.

-Gulf Coast supports more than 609,000 jobs and generates over $37.4 billion
+He also noted the importance of an oil free coastline to Florida’s tourist economy.
+Florida’s Gulf Coast supports more than 609,000 jobs and generates over $37.4 billion in GDP annually.

 For more on Congressman Rooney’s testimony, read Sunshine State News article here.

 Earlier this month, former U.S. Senator Jim Webb visited Pensacola to promote offshore oil exploration.
 As co-chair of Explore Offshore, a project of the American Petroleum Institute (API) that encourages the expansion of offshore oil exploration, Webb intended to counter the staunch opposition to drilling already in place along the Gulf.
 The crux of his argument was simple: vast improvements have been made to the oil industry and any drilling would take place “way over the sight line” so it would not “be a bother.”
 Floridians, however, would argue otherwise.

 A recent report by Oceana revealed that 9 years after the BP Deepwater Horizon oil spill, the federal government has failed to adopt and implement comprehensive safety measures to protect us from another disaster of this scale.
 The report found that at least 6,500 oil spills occurred in U.S. waters between 2007 and 2017 and that these spills are typically far larger than reported.
 Additionally, spills such as the Taylor Energy oil spill, which has been leaking millions of barrels of oil for 14 years now, remain uncapped with no solution in sight.